mattConn/bullet-hell-engine/README.md

-# Bullet Hell Engine
+# Shmup Game Engine
-Making a bullet hell/shmup engine with SDL2.
+Making a shmup game engine with SDL2.
+A shmup (shoot-em-up) is a game like Space Invaders.

 This project depends on SDL2 and SDL2_image.
 I followed along with Lazy Foo's tutorial to get started.